Skip to content

 What is EUDR?

-Even so, the amount of data and interactions with EU Traces are so numerous (not just within books, but across all EUDR affected products) that it is not a total surprise that the EU have had to delay implementation for fear that EU Traces would not be able to cope.
-In short, to launch EUDR successfully the EU needs to both boost the ability of EU Traces to be able to handle the level of interactions and data involved, but also likely trim the requirements to something that EU Traces can aspire to handle.
+Despite the efforts undertaken to make the books supply chain workable and compliant with EUDR, the amount of data and interactions with EU Traces are so numerous (not just within books, but across all EUDR affected products) that the EU have become seriously concerned that EU Traces would not be able to cope.
+The proposal for a delay is so that, to launch EUDR successfully, the EU has the time to both boost the ability of EU Traces to be able to handle the level of interactions and data involved, but also potentially trim the requirements to something that EU Traces can aspire to handle

 What does that mean for authors who self-publish through Bookvault?

-• The first thing to be confident of is that Bookvault has been doing everything it can to be compliant with EUDR.
-All papers used in our books are from European mills that are already compliant with EU Timber Regulations (EUTR), and those mills were already confident of being able to supply the required forestry information (in the form of DDS reference and verification numbers) in advance of the end of 2025.
-Bookvault plan to then create a DDS using that input data for the books they produce, and would therefore be able to provide the DDS reference and verification numbers to allow customs clearance for books entering the EU, or for receiving businesses in the EU to be able to file their own DDS successfully as required, or for wholesale customers like Gardners or Baker & Taylor who would then be able to supply their own EU customers in due course
+The first thing to be confident of is that Bookvault has been doing everything it can to be compliant with EUDR.
+All papers used in our books are from European mills that are already compliant with EU Timber Regulations (EUTR), and those mills were already confident of being able to supply the required forestry information (in the form of DDS Reference and Verification numbers) in advance of the end of 2025.
+Bookvault plan to then create a DDS for the books they produce, and would therefore be able to provide the DDS numbers to allow customs clearance for books entering the EU, for receiving businesses in the EU to be able to file their own DDS successfully as required, and for wholesale customers like Gardners or Baker & Taylor who would then be able to supply their own EU customers in due course

 What should authors do next?

 It's likely that the future shape of EUDR will become clear over the coming weeks, and as it does, Bookvault will post regular updates so authors are made aware of any pertinent changes.
 Any authors who supply customers in the EU should keep an eye out for updates, and where they source books from multiple suppliers, it’s important they check what all their suppliers’ plans are for ensuring that their books will be EUDR compliant, especially if those books are sourced from outside the UK or EU.
-If a supplier is not clear that they can supply the data that is currently anticipated as being required for EUDR, it is not safe to assume that such books can be supplied to EU customers, whether B2B or B2C, once the legislation finally comes into force.
-Whilst we may have another year to become compliant, and the legislation may change in some ways, it’s still important that everyone prepare and changes made if current arrangements look like they may not be compliant.
+If a supplier is not clear that they can supply the data that is currently anticipated as being required for EUDR, it is not safe to assume that such books can be supplied to EU customers, regardless of whether they are an individual or a business, once the legislation finally comes into force.
+Whilst we may have another year to become compliant – something that cannot be assumed at this point - and the legislation may change in some ways, it’s still important that everyone prepare and make changes if current arrangements look like they may not be compliant.

 What if I have questions?